RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 storing and retrieving data including web browsers, "folders" on laptops or desktops, and just another file path on UCI's High-performance computing clusters.

+CRSP is funded through central campus to guarantee a fixed amount of no-cost storage to any faculty member or staff researcher who requests space.
+These campus funds pay for the people, the baseline infrastructure, and vendor maintenance required to provide the robust infrastructure.

 .. important:: CRSP is only available on the UCI Network or through the campus VPN.

 While there are many possible use cases, a driving one is: